 I love adding them to my salad whenever I get the chance.

 Here are some of my favorite recipes with cucumbers:

-Radishes are a popular vegetable that lots of people use to replace potatoes on the keto diet.
-They might taste starchy, but they only have 2g net carbs per 1 cup serving.
+Radish is a good choice to replace potatoes on the keto diet.
+They might taste like starchy vegetables, but they only have 2g net carbs per 1 cup serving.

 There are lots of ways to make them- these are some of my favorites:

 One of the most versatile vegetables on this list, zucchini are super low in carbs.

 There is so much you can do with them!
 Saute them, spiralize them into zucchini noodles, or roast them.